 The CBCG adopts macroprudential measures as a part of its activities aimed at preserving financial stability and which target the prevention and/or mitigation of certain systemic risks.

 First of all, the CBCG prescribes capital buffers as an additional layer of capital to be used by credit institutions.
 Capital buffers were introduced under the Law on Credit Institutions (OGM 72/19, 82/20, 8/21), which transposes the provisions of the CRD IV (Regulation (EU) No. 575/2013 and Directive 2013/36/EU), that implements the Basel III framework in the EU.
 The Law on Credit Institutions has been in effect since 1 January 2022 and the buffers are regulated in part "V Capital requirements ", subsection "2.
 Capital conservation buffer."
 There are four capital buffers: capital conservation buffer, the countercyclical capital buffer, the structural systemic risk buffer, and O-SI credit institution buffer.

-Also, Decision on Interim Measures to Mitigate Negative Impact of the Communicable Disease COVID-19 Epidemic and the Situation in Ukraine on the Financial System (OGM 138/21, 54/22, 62/22) are implemented and their aim is to diminish the negative effects of the coronavirus pandemic on the financial system.
+Also, Decision on Interim Measures to Mitigate Negative Impact of the Communicable Disease COVID-19 Epidemic and the Situation in Ukraine on the Financial System (OGM 135/22) is also in effect.
 They do not have the character of macroprudential measures in the strictest sense (save for some individual segments), but they have nonetheless been introduced in order to preserve the financial system stability.